Mafia vs. Ninja: Cast

 A poor young man who arrives to Shanghai and finds work as a sewage collector, after befriending the local Charlie.
+Jack is also a powerful master of chinese Gung Fu.
 After saving the life of William Chung, Jack's fortunes change and he becomes part of The Organization as Chung's bodyguard and a threat to Hikari's japanese crime syndicate.